-Cash and cash equivalents in the balance sheet comprise cash at bank and in hand.
+Cash and cash equivalents in the balance sheet comprise cash at bank, on short term deposit and in hand.

 For the purpose of the consolidated cash flow statement, cash and cash equivalents consist of cash and cash equivalents as defined above.